 Funders for the Welcome Center project include the City of Philadelphia, Commonwealth of Pennsylvania Redevelopment Assistance Capital Program, Commonwealth of Pennsylvania Department of Conservation and Natural Resources, and The 1772 Foundation.

 Want to learn more?
-Join Maura McCarthy, Fairmount Park Conservancy’s Executive Director and Justin DiBerardinis, FDR Park’s Director on a Walk and Talk tour to learn more about the FDR Park Plan in-person.
+Join Maura McCarthy, Fairmount Park Conservancy’s Executive Director and Justin DiBerardinis, FDR Park Manager on a Walk and Talk tour to learn more about the FDR Park Plan in-person.